Zytekaron/sk-java/README.md

-# jvar
+# sklang
-### Version: 1.3.0
+### Version: ---

-SkLang is brand new unnamed, general-purpose programming language designed with three main goals:
+SkLang is brand new general-purpose programming language designed with three main goals:
 - Easy to learn, even if you're a beginner
 - Easy to write, even if you're used to other languages
 - Easy to read, even if you only write in other languages